victorliu5296/victorliu5296.github.io/source/content/blog/math-blog/competitive-math/strategies/meta-strategies/How to find efficient solutions.md

 5. **Avoid Brute Force:** Modular cycles, Pigeonhole Principle.
 6. **Divide and Conquer:** Split into cases or precompute.
 7. **Verify:** Back-substitute and test edge cases.

----

-By internalizing these strategies, you’ll transform complex problems into structured, solvable puzzles.
-Keep this guide handy for competitions or practice—it’s your roadmap to efficiency!